tractorcow-farm/silverstripe-fluent/readme.md

 Please check [fluent.yml](_config/fluent.yml) for the default configuration settings.

+Please make sure to REMOVE any `i18n::set_locale` calls from your `_config.php` file, as it will interfere with locale bootstrapping in certain situations (such as `Security` controller actions).

 ### Locale configuration

 Firstly, you'll need to configure the locales that should be included, as well as